shaack/cm-chessboard/README.md

   positionChanged: "positionChanged", // the positions of the pieces was changed
   boardChanged: "boardChanged", // the board (orientation) was changed
   moveInputToggled: "moveInputToggled", // move input was enabled or disabled
-  moveInput: "moveInput", // to validate and/or cancel the move on start or end
+  moveInput: "moveInput", // move started, moving over a square, validating or canceled
   redrawBoard: "redrawBoard", // called after redrawing the board
+  animation: "animation", // called on animation start, end and on every animation frame
   destroy: "destroy" // called, before the board is destroyed }
 ```